Community Standards Code Policy

 i.
 The Community Standards Board’s determination shall be made on the basis of whether it is more likely than not that the Accused Student violated the Community Standards Code.

 j.
 If the Community Standards Board determines a violation has been committed, a recommendation concerning sanctions will be made to the Dean of Students subject to his/her approval.

 k.
 Formal rules of process, procedure, and/ or technical rules of evidence, such as are applied in criminal or civil court, are not used in Community Standards Code proceedings.

 - If an Accused Student, with notice, does not appear before a Community Standards Board Hearing, the information in support of the charges may be presented, considered, and a determination of responsibility made even if the Accused Student is not present.

 - If the Accused student is not an enrolled student at the time of the alleged incident, s/he will be provided with all charges in written form and have the opportunity to respond.
-The DCS may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the DCS.
+The Dean of Students may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Dean of Students.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the charges are not admitted and/or cannot be disposed of by mutual consent, the DCS shall make a decision based upon any information gathered.
-In instances involving accused students who are not enrolled at the time of the alleged incident, the DCS, in her/his sole discretion, may offer the option of a Community Standards Board Hearing to the Accused Student.
+If the charges are not admitted and/or cannot be disposed of by mutual consent, the Dean of Students shall make a decision based upon any information gathered.
+In instances involving accused students who are not enrolled at the time of the alleged incident, the Dean of Students, in her/his sole discretion, may offer the option of a Community Standards Board Hearing to the Accused Student.